 - Who can use the makerspace?

 - Anyone with a JTPL library card in good standing!
 This includes reciprocal borrowers, non-resident cards, and PLAC cards.
+Children ages 12 and under may use the space as long as they are supervised by an adult at all times.

 - How much does it cost?